Emotet is a highly sophisticated and destructive malware that is causing huge problems for organisations around the world.

 Another way Emotet propagates is through exploiting Eternal Blue/Double Pulsar Vulnerabilities.
 These are the same vulnerabilities that were exploited in the infamous WannaCry and NotPetya attacks that caused huge global disruption.

-As we’ve seen above, Emotet can rapidly spread to other computers connected to the network unless it’s contained and eradicated as quickly as possible.
+As we’ve seen above, Emotet malware can rapidly spread to other computers connected to the network unless it’s contained and eradicated as quickly as possible.
 If you believe your device or network has been compromised by Emotet, you should immediately take the following steps:

 Phishing is the number one cause of all cyber-attacks and continues to prove one of the easiest ways to steal valuable data and deliver ransomware.
 MetaPhish has been created to provide a powerful defence against these threats and enables organisations to find out just how susceptible their company is to phishing.
 Get in touch for further information on how MetaPhish can be used to protect your business.